 Federal Crimes

 When you find yourself under scrutiny for criminal behavior, it can be a confusing and intimidating process.
-When the crime for which you are being investigated or charged is a federal offense, the stakes are higher.
+When the crime for which you are being investigated or charged is a federal crime, the stakes are higher.
 The United States Congress has legislated numerous criminal statutes that can be used to bring charges for crimes that were once the exclusive purview of the state courts.
 Although certain crimes may sound similar, the penalties, the procedures, and even the contours of the criminal offense itself may be strikingly different when charged in federal court.

 Client Reviews